 Finding a decent hosting company requires some research but good hosting can do miracles for your site speed, especially in regards to Time to First Byte, and will be worth it in the end.
 Inform yourself on how to choose hosting provider by reading this article by CNET and this one by sitepoint.com.

-Large images can be a killer for load time.
+Large images can be a killer for page load time.
 Tools that can optimize image size while preserving visual quality include Tiny PNG, Compressor.io, JPEG Optimizer, and BJ Lazy Load to name a few.
 More on that here.

 Image credit: imagerecycle.com